tuskyapp/Tusky/CONTRIBUTING.md

 You can check the codestyle by running `./gradlew ktlintCheck`.

 ### Java
 Existing code in Java should follow the [Android Style Guide](https://source.android.com/source/code-style), which is what Android uses for their own source code. ```@Nullable``` and ```@NotNull``` annotations are really helpful for Kotlin interoperability.
-Please don't submit new features written in Kotlin.
+Please don't submit new features written in Java.

 ### Viewbinding
 We use [Viewbinding](https://developer.android.com/topic/libraries/view-binding) to reference views.
 No contribution using another mechanism will be accepted.